jaydev18/jaydev18/README.md

 - 🔭 I am working on a Javascript and react.
 - 🌱 I’m currently learning react and tailwind.😬
 - 👯 I’m looking to collaborate with others on Reactjs.
-- 🥅 2023 Goals: Learn and contribute to Open Source projects.
+- 🥅 2023 Goals: Learn UI/UX Design
 - 🤔 I’m looking forward to learn Backend Development.
 - ⚡ Fun fact: I love cricket and reading books.